brycehills/AI-Pacman-Project---Search/README.md

 ## Motivation

 * In this project, the Pacman agent will find paths through his maze world, both to reach a particular location and to collect food efficiently.
-We build general search algorithms and apply them to Pacman scenarios.
+We build general search algorithms and apply them to Pacman scenarios:
-  - Instantly see what your Markdown documents look like in HTML as you create them.
+  - Breadth First Search
+  - Depth First Search
+  - Uniform Cost Search
+  - A Star Algorithm
+  - Implementing a Representation of the Corners Problem
+  - Corners Problem Heuristic
+  - Eating All Dots Heuristic
+  - Greedy Search - (Finding out why this is suboptimal for the eating problem)
 * Sync Scrolling
   - While you type, LivePreview will automatically scroll to the current location you're editing.

 ## File Breakdown
-* Files you'll edit:
 * search.py	Where all of your search algorithms will reside.
 * searchAgents.py	Where all of your search-based agents will reside.
 * Files you might want to look at: